-MHC's objective towards interest rate risk management, is to manage the Company's exposure and implement appropriate strategies to minimise losses that may arise from adverse interest rate movements.
+The objective of MHC for Interest Rate Risk Management is to manage the Company's Interest Rate Risk exposure and implement strategies to minimise loss that may arise from adverse Interest Rate movements.

-Movements in interest rates on the market affect the Company's interest-sensitive income and expenses, hence impacting on the net earnings.
-Therefore, implementation of appropriate and efficient strategies to manage interest rate risk is essential for the safety and soundness of MHC's financial performance and position.
+Movements in Interest Rates on the market, affect the Company's interest-sensitive incomes and expenses, hence impacting on the net earnings, thereby urging the Company to implement appropriate and efficient strategies in view of managing Interest Rate Risk to ensure the safety and soundness of its Financial Performance and Position.

-The Company's internal policy is used as basis to manage the interest rate risk to which MHC is exposed.
-MHC's interest risk profile is put under stress by applying multiple scenarios, results of these tests are discussed at ALCO meetings and where required, appropriate strategies are devised to keep the risk within the Company's appetite.
+MHC follows the requirement of the Bank of Mauritius 'Guideline on Measurement and Management of Market Risk' as well as Internal Policies to manage the Interest Risk to which it is exposed.
+The Interest Risk Profile is put under multiple scenarios, results of these are discussed at ALCO meetings and where required, appropriate strategies are devised to keep the Risk within its Appetite.